As the inspirational speaker Bob Hooey once said: if you don’t take care of your customer, your competitor will.

 One of the pioneers of CRM, Act! has refined its software over the years to offer some of the best features for small businesses at an affordable price point.
 Out of the box, you get 30 custom fields (15 for sales and 15 for opportunities) on the entry plan, a beautifully designed Kaban board for managing your pipeline, and robust email marketing, including pre-built campaigns to get you started quicker.

 And as for contact management, everything is included.
-You can keep emails, sales deals, websites, and addresses, including a neat Google Map plugin, to visualize their location.
+You can keep emails, sales deals, websites, and addresses, including a neat Google Map plugin, to visualise their location.

 - Best for: the entry plan works great for small businesses, solopreneurs, and freelancers.
 SMBs can move to higher plans.